Sam Francis (writer): Later career

 After being fired from The Washington Times, Francis continued to write a column, which was syndicated through Creators Syndicate at least as early as January 2000.

 Francis became a "dominant force" on the Council of Conservative Citizens.
-Francis was chief editor of the council's quarterly newsletter, Citizens Informer, until his death in 2005.
+Francis was the chief editor of the council's quarterly newsletter, Citizens Informer, until his death in 2005.
 Francis wrote the council's Statement of Principles, which "called for America to be a Christian nation" and "oppose[d] all efforts to mix the races of mankind."
 In his writings, Francis advocated for a moratorium on all immigration, plus an indefinite suspension of all immigration from non-European and non-Western people.

 Francis was also an editor of The Occidental Quarterly, a white nationalist journal edited by Kevin Lamb and sponsored by William Regnery II.

 He served as a contributor and editor of the Intercollegiate Studies Institute's quarterly, Modern Age.
 After his dismissal from The Washington Times and the Pittsburgh Tribune-Review, Francis continued to write a syndicated column for VDARE and Chronicles magazine, and spoke at meetings of American Renaissance and the Council of Conservative Citizens.
-He attended the American Friends of the British National Party's meeting on April 22, 2000, where he heard and met Nick Griffin.
+He attended the American Friends of the British National Party's meeting on April 22, 2000, where he heard and met Nick Griffin, then the leader of the fascist British National Party and a future member of the European Parliament.
 His articles also appeared in Middle American News.
 Francis' last published work was an article penned for the 2005 IHS Press anti-war anthology, Neo-Conned!.

 Francis died on February 15, 2005, at Prince George's Hospital Center in Cheverly, Maryland, following an unsuccessful surgery to treat an aortic aneurysm.
+He was 57.
 Francis was buried at the foot of Lookout Mountain.